LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 Once you have added an attribute to the grid, you can perform the following steps to group the data.
 When you group data in a dashboard, the grouping creates a new attribute, which is marked with the fx icon.
 You can use this new attribute in any of your visualizations.

-### **Group or ungroup data**
+### Group or ungroup data

-1. Right-click on the name of the attribute you’d like to group, on the EDITOR panel.
+1. Right-click on the name of the attribute you’d like to group, on the editor panel.
 A list of options will display.
-2. Select ‘**Create Groups**’.
-A new window, the ‘Group Editor’, will open.
+2. Select ‘**create groups**’.
+A new window, the ‘group editor’, will open.
 3. Name the new attribute.
 4. Name a group and add values to it by dragging them from the ‘Available’ list on the left of the window and dropping them into the ‘Selected’ section on the right.
 5. Click the v button once your group is complete.